There are many health benefits of massage, but can it ease the pain of arthritis?

 The answer is yes.
 Regular massages can be a key part of your arthritis treatment and self-care.

 Many people think of massage as a luxury.
 But for people living with arthritis or related pain, the right type of massage isn’t just a way to treat yourself — it can help with your pain relief.
 Massages can help reduce pain and inflammation by releasing the muscles around the joints and helping to increase blood flow to them.
+Additionally, incorporating supplements for nerve function can further enhance the benefits of massage by supporting overall nerve health and reducing discomfort.

 Consider these studies: